JeffreyZhuang/Autopilot-documentation/README.md

 The goal is to write simple code for an RC plane autopilot that is easy to understand, easy to trace, and follows best practices for safety-critical embedded firmware.
 - For small hand-launched and belly landing fixed-wing UAVs
 - Automatic takeoff, waypoint following, and landing
-- Maximum operation time of 24 hrs and maximum range of 20 km
+- Maximum operation time of 24 hrs
+- Maximum range of 20 km
+- Maximum number of waypoints of 255
 - The GCS is mandatory for operation like most military UAVs

 # Sensors